 Resumes are like fingerprints because no two are alike.
-This makes sense when you consider the number of variables when creating a resume.
+This makes sense when considering the number of variables when creating a resume.

-Not only does a resume reflect a person’s unique set of skills and experience, it SHOULD also be customized to the job or industry being pursued.
-Think about it: why would, say, a junior accountant and a senior architect want similar looking resumes?
+Not only does a resume reflect a person’s unique skills and experience, but it SHOULD also be customized to the job or industry being pursued.
+Think about it: why would, say, a junior accountant and a senior architect want similar-looking resumes?

 Adding to this complexity, there are all kinds of mixed signals and advice from different people about resumes.
 How long they should be, what sections to include/exclude, whether you should include a photo…and so on, and so on.

 Wouldn’t it be great if there was some way to cut through this chaos?
 To know exactly what the current standards are for resume writing.
 It would be even better if there were examples of what recruiters in specific industries want to see from job applicants.
 That would make creating a professional resume a whole lot easier.